0xarc-io/analytics-sdk/README.md

 **Parameters:**

-- `chainId`: (**Required**, string) - The new chain ID to which the wallet is connected.
+- `chainId`: (**Required**, number | string) - The new chain ID to which the wallet is connected.
 It can be in either hexadecimal or decimal format.
 The function records the current state of the chain ID, facilitating data capture on blockchain dynamics.
 - `account`: (Optional, string) - The wallet account involved in the change.
 If not passed, the SDK will resort to the last recorded account from a previous `connectWallet()` invocation or automatically retrieve it if Metamask is in use.

 #### 3. Transactions